Location: Owen Sound, Ontario

 - Perform Administrative duties, and other duties as instructed by the Program Supervisor

 - Financial reporting specific to your program site and budget

 - Reflect Métis cultural approaches as a part of the activities and services

 - Participate in on-going professional development activities as time and financial resources permit

 - Attend training and meetings outside Métis Nation of Ontario working hours

 - Fulfill all other responsibilities as determined by management of Healing and Wellness Branch

 - Strong desire to act in the service of the Métis Citizens, to advance and uphold rights and culture

-- Proficiency with computer programs (Outlook, Excel, Word and PowerPoint, Zoom, Adobe) and other computer applications
+- Proficiency with computer programs (Outlook, Excel, Work and PowerPoint).

 Who We Are